About David J. Rosen, the moderator of the Integrating Technology community

 Submitted by David J. Rosen on March 23, 2015 - 3:27pm

 I have a persistent interest in using free online digital video in face-to-face and online instruction, for example for teaching math, science and writing.
-With a videographer colleague, I have created an adult education professional development website of short, authentic classroom videos, what I often describe as a video window on other adult education teachers’ classes.
+With a videographer colleague, I have created a free adult education professional development website of short, authentic classroom videos, what I often describe as a video window on other adult education teachers’ classes.
 I have written a guide to blended learning for adult educators that is available online for free.
 I also have a persistent interest in competency-based education and mastery learning that I see fitting very well with blended learning in a set of strategies aimed to significantly improve adult learning outcomes in this era of rising education standards.
 I am also interested in digital badges, also known as micro-credentials, and portfolios.

-Although I often like technology, I have also experienced my share of frustrations with it.
+Although I often like technology, I have experienced my share of frustrations with it.
 I don’t consider myself a technology booster or a technology expert, but rather an adult educator who sees many ways in which digital technology can help teachers and adult learners.
 I love being part of an active community of practitioners where discussion is lively, information is useful, and where we all feel connected with, and well informed about, our mutual interest: how to use technology well to help adults learn.

 David J. Rosen